gitlabhq/gitlab-runner/docs/install/osx.md

 GitLab Runner is installed and will be run after a system reboot.

+If you followed these instructions, the GitLab Runner configuration file (`config.toml`) is in `/Users/gitlab-runner/.gitlab-runner/`.
+[Learn more about configuring runners](../configuration/advanced-configuration.md).

 ### Homebrew installation (alternative)

 A Homebrew [formula is available](https://formulae.brew.sh/formula/gitlab-runner) to install GitLab.